Sinopharm vaccines arrive in Trinidad and Tobago - Trinidad and Tobago Newsday

 Sinopharm vaccines arrive in Trinidad and Tobago

+Health Minister Terrence Deyalsingh was on hand to receive the vaccines, a gift from the Chinese government.

-The government of China agreed to donate the vaccines after a conversation between Prime Minister Dr Rowley and China's President Xi Jinping on March 16.
-The agreement depended on the World Health Organization (WHO) approving this vaccine, which happened on May 7.
+The government of China agreed to donate the vaccines after a conversation between the Prime Minister and China's President Xi Jinping on March 16.
+The agreement depended on the WHO's approving this vaccine, which happened on May 7.
 The vaccines were manufactured by the Beijing Institute of Biological Products Co.

-In a Facebook post, Chinese ambassadaor Fang Qiu thanked the airlines and others who assisted with the delivery.
+In a Facebook post, Chinese ambassador Fang Qiu thanked the airlines and others who assisted with the delivery.

 “Thanks go to Hainan Airlines, Caribbean Airlines and CAINIAO for their concerted efforts enabling this safe and swift delivery.
 CAINIAO, a tech-driven global logistics solutions provider in China, also offered the innovative real-time temperature monitoring service.
 I believe new models of China-TT partnership like this will generate enormous impetus to post-covid recovery.”

-The Health MInister has said TT is also negotiating to buy further Sinopharm vaccines to vaccinate the population.
+He has said TT is also negotiating to buy further Sinopharm vaccines.

+In a release, Caribbean Airlines Ltd (CAL) said the Sinopharm vaccines were transported through its Cargo arm.

+“The temperature-sensitive shipment was moved from Bejing to Trinidad connecting in Toronto through the airline’s cargo charter service.
+Caribbean Airlines collaborated with Hainan Airlines which carried the shipment to Toronto where it was transferred to the Caribbean Airlines Boeing 737 aircraft.”

 Comments